The job itself

 * The role in the Mental Health Social Care is broad and varied, encompassing a wide multi-disciplinary approach with health, statutory, non-statutory, and voluntary sector partners.

-* The role of the Mental Health Social Care Worker is aligned with the core values of Social Work practice, focusing on person-centred, strengths-based approaches and promoting independence.
+* The role of the Mental Health Social Care Worker is aligned with the core values of Social Work practice, with a focus on person-centred, strengths-based approaches and promoting independence.

-* We support people to identify and work towards their own individual recovery goals and help them achieve the life they wish to live.
+* We support people to identify and work towards their own individual recovery goals, and supporting people to achieve the life that they wish to live.

-* We benefit from partnership working with a vast range of professionals, promoting the professional identity of Social Care within our wider multi-disciplinary partner agencies.
+* We benefit from partnership working with a vast range of professionals, and in turn promote the professional identity of Social Care within our wider multi-disciplinary partner agencies.

-We are looking for a Care Officer with a flexible positive attitude, who is passionate about promoting service users' independence and rights, and working with individuals to achieve their desired outcomes.
+We are looking for a Care Officer with a flexible positive attitude, who is passionate about promoting service users' independence and rights and working with the person to achieve the outcomes they want to help them live the life they choose.
+There are lots of benefits that are very specific to Integrated Mental Health Teams.
+These include:

-* Regular Social Care supervision sessions that include opportunities to develop individual skills, experience, and abilities.
+* Regular Social Care supervision sessions which include opportunities to develop individual skills, experience, and abilities.

 * Supportive managers who promote a culture where you feel safe in your practice.